8hcraft/Botanica-project/Botanica Project description.md

 Botanica is the science about plants.

 Plants is everything that grows - trees, herbs, fruit, veggies, berries and more.

 (Trees will become our MVP in the matter of upcoming series of Gotchiverse Botanica updates.)

-Any kind of your plants are grown on your parcel, where your parcel is your garden itself.
+All kinds of your plants are grown on your parcel, where your parcel is your garden itself.

 You can grow Trees, which are typically 2x2 size installations that comes from Seeds (Seed size is equal to it's grown Tree size).
 There are more sizes, depending on type of the Trees.

 B) New installations, tiles utilities and unlimited soil tiles

 All types of Botanica will be grown from the Seeds.
-Initially Seeds will come through Genesis cones event.
+Initially Seeds will come through Genesis cones distribution event.

 Basically, Seeds and Trees, that will be grown out of it, are the same installation with the same UI.

 In order to start growing process your Seeds must to be placed on the parcel that covered with any tiles.
-For those who dont have any tiles, we are proposing to make new unlimited supply non-bazaar tradable Soil tiles that will be always on the sale in the DAO Maal (1x1 "Soil" tiles priced in 0.1-0.2 ghst).
+For those who dont have any tiles, we are proposing to make new, unlimited supply, non-bazaar tradable Soil tiles, that will be always on the sale in the DAO Maal (1x1 "Soil" tiles priced in 0.1-0.2 ghst).

 C) Gameplay

 Seed and Tree UI is the same.

-It'll work opposite way to Altair, but the mechanic will near the same.
+It'll work opposite way to Altair, but the mechanic will be near the same.

 C.1) Placing the Seed and starting the growing process: